adalton/apue3/Chapter15/Readme.md

 1. In the program shown in Figure 15.6, remove the `close` right before the `waitpid` at the end of the parent code.
 Explain what happens.

+   When the child reaches the end of the document, it blocks on a call to `read` from the pipe.
+Since the write-end of the pipe isn't closed in the parent, the child will block on the `read` forever.

 2. In the program in Figure 15.6, remove the `waitpid` at the end of the parent code.
 Explain what happens.